lynaghk/todoFRP/todo/javelin/README.md

 Javelin drives the functional reactive programming of this project.

-The full todo list is stored in the `todo` cell and other cells then react to changes to this cell:
+The full todo list is stored in the `todo` cell and other cells then react to changes to this cell value.
+When the `todo` cell value changes:

 * The todo list is rendered in `show-todos`
 * `save-todos!` is called to persist the todo list to localStorage
-* Changes the values of the `active-items` and `completed-items` cells, which in turn changes the active and completed display count
+* The values of the `active-items` and `completed-items` cells are changed, which in turn updates the active and completed display count.

 ## Routing